 3. Special Savings on Cars

 Buying a new car can be a large financial undertaking, but several car companies offer discounts to service members and veterans to help ease the burden.
-Chevrolet is just one of the car manufacturers that offers a military discount on its line of vehicles.

 4. No Down Payment for Mortgages